AGNC-Lab/Quad/README.md

 ## To-do list

+[] Complete documentation of joystick and keyboard commands.
-* Use Eigen3 to represent all vectors and matrices.
+[] Use Eigen3 to represent all vectors and matrices.
-* Implement FSM transitions.
+[] Implement FSM transitions.
-* Transition to safe-mode if the onboard software or communication terminated unexpectedly.
+[] Transition to safe-mode if the onboard software or communication terminated unexpectedly.